BMW Z: BMW Z8 (E52; 2000–2003)

 The Z8 was produced from 2000 to 2003 and was the production variant of the 1997 Z07 concept car, which was designed by Danish Henrik Fisker at BMW's DesignworksUSA.
 The Z07 originally was designed as a styling exercise to celebrate the 507 roadster of the 1950s, but the overwhelming popularity of the concept spurred BMW's decision to produce a limited production model called the Z8.
 5,703 cars were built, approximately half of which were exported to the United States.

 BMW Z4 (E85/E86; 2003–2008)

 The first-generation BMW Z4 was known as the E85 in roadster form and E86 in coupé form.
 It was designed by Danish BMW-designer Anders Warming.

 The Z4's design addressed many criticisms of the preceding Z3; it was larger and featured a significantly stiffer chassis.
 The Z4 was initially only available as a roadster, but a coupé version was officially launched in 2006.
-The last model rolled off the assembly line on 27 August 2008 at the Spartanburg plant.
+The last model was manufactured on 27 August 2008 at the Spartanburg plant.